bebraw/grunt-umd/README.md

 ## Templates

-The following predefined templates are available:
+The following predefined [Handlebars](http://handlebarsjs.com/)-templates are available:

 * `umd` - the default template; the template is based on [umd/returnExports.js](https://github.com/umdjs/umd/blob/master/returnExports.js)
-* `unit` - the template that can be helpful to wrap standalone CommonJS/Node modules; it is slightly modified version of `umd` template
+* `unit` - the template that can be helpful to wrap standalone CommonJS/Node modules; it is slightly modified version of `umd` template;
+    if `objectToExport` option is not specified then `module.exports` value will be used by default

 The template that should be applied can be specified by `template` option (e.g. `'umd'` or `'unit'`).
 You can create and use your own template (see predefined templates for examples).